pineappletapped/VideoPlatform/README.md

 preloads the video.
 Once the clip can play all the way through, the overlay sets `status/<event>/vtReady` to `true`.
 The input sources bar highlights the VT button with a green outline when the clip is buffered and ready to play.

+### Graphics-only panel

+Use the **Graphics** link from the dashboard if you only need to operate the overlay.
+This stripped down panel removes OBS and ATEM options and embeds a small preview of `overlay.html` so you can see graphics live.